Black Mask 2: City of Masks: Plot

 Cornered by an invisible Chameleon, whose upper body occasionally brightens and fades, Black Mask reveals that Iguana intentionally killed himself and that he had tried to help him.
 Black Mask tells Chameleon that she is losing control of her body and that it will eventually fade completely, leaving her permanently invisible.
 Feeling remorse and fearing disappearance, Chameleon becomes semi-visible and withdraws.

 During a climactic confrontation the following day, Black Mask discovers his old nemesis Lang has incapacitated Moloch and planted a bomb capable of altering DNA throughout the city.
+In the ensuing fight inside the gateway of the wrestlers' arena, all of the remaining hybrid wrestlers--Snake, Wolf, Chameleon, and Thorn--are quickly eliminated.
 Snake and Wolf fight Black Mask; Snake is killed by Black Mask, and Wolf is accidentally killed by Thorn, who misidentifies him in the dark.
 Lang's subordinate, General Troy, fights Black Mask and then pursues Dr. Leung before being crushed by falling pipes.
-Chameleon, still unclothed and completely invisible, ambushes Thorn, snatches the bomb from him, and passes it to Black Mask.
+Chameleon, still unclothed and completely invisible, passionately sacrifices herself to help Black Mask when she ambushes Thorn, snatches the bomb from him, and passes it to Black Mask.
 After interfering with Thorn again, Chameleon and Thorn are both left hanging from a support beam high in the arena.
 Remembering Iguana's death, Chameleon's upper body abruptly reappears.
 Chameleon then fades again as she angrily declares that she will never disappear and pushes Thorn's arm off the beam, causing both of them to fall to their deaths.
-Though she remains invisible while falling, after she hits the ground, Chameleon's head and shoulders reappear again and finally stabilize in the color of bronze.
+Chameleon's head and shoulders reappear again and finally stabilize in the color of bronze.

 Finally, Lang confronts Black Mask.
 Initially, Lang gains the upper hand, but Black Mask ultimately defeats him and stops the bomb from exploding.
 The next day, Dr. Leung receives a call from Kan Fung.
 She leaves the lab and rides away on Kan's motorcycle, implying she has successfully cured him of his original superhuman abilities.